 The Provence region

-Within a 15-minute radius around the Maison de la Zélie
+Within a 15-minute radius of the Maison de la Zélie

-- The Montagnette massif with its pine forest, garrigue, valleys planted with cypresses, olive trees, almond trees, apricot trees, thyme, and wild thyme
+- The Montagnette massif with its pine forests, scrubland, and valleys planted with cypresses, olive, almond, and apricot trees, thyme and wild thyme

 - The luminous landscapes of the Alpilles surrounded by vineyards, olive trees, holm oaks, and thyme

-- St Rémy de Provence, the Archaeological Site of Glanum, the Saint-Paul de Mausole Monastery where Van Gogh stayed in 1889.
+- St Rémy de Provence, the Glanum Archaeological Site, and the Saint-Paul de Mausole Monastery where Van Gogh lived in 1889.

 - The Carrières de Lumières